Kiss Him, Not Me: Manga

 Originally titled Boys, Please Kiss Him Instead of Me in Japan, the manga is written and illustrated by Junko.
 It was serialized in Kodansha's monthly manga magazine Bessatsu Friend from April 13, 2013 to February 13, 2018.
 Kodansha published fourteen tankōbon volume of the series.

 Crunchyroll began releasing the manga in English online on September 5, 2014.
 A contest was held to determine the series' official English title, with Kiss Him, Not Me winning.
 Kodansha USA began publishing the physical edition in English on October 13, 2015.

 Volume list

 Anime

 An anime television adaptation of the manga was announced in the Bessatsu Friend magazine's April 2016 issue.
 Brain's Base produced the anime, with Hiroshi Ishiodori directing, Michiko Yokote handled the series composition and Kazuhiko Tamura designed the characters.
 The series aired in Japan from October 6 to December 22, 2016 and was simulcast by Crunchyroll, while Funimation streamed the English dub.
 Following Sony's acquisition of Crunchyroll, the dub was moved to Crunchyroll.
 The opening theme is "Prince×Prince" by From4to7 (Yūki Ono, Keisuke Koumoto, Yoshitsugu Matsuoka, and Nobunaga Shimazaki), while the ending theme is "Dokidoki no Kaze" (ドキドキの風) by Rie Murakawa.
 Anime Limited has licensed the series in the UK.
+The anime adapts the first 8 volumes of the manga.